 Upon becoming a patient of In Motion Clinics Ltd (“the clinic”), a person acknowledges that we lawfully use any personal data in accordance with its legitimate patient care interests.

-Patients willingly provide personal data to the clinic on their first visit, when they submit a “new patient registration form”.
-If someone is unwilling to complete a registration form (including but not limited to their address, list of current prescription medication and their signature to confirm ‘consent to treatment’) then they can not be registered and treated as one of our patients.
+Patients willingly provide personal data to the clinic before their first visit, when they submit a “new patient registration form” securely online.
+If someone is unwilling to complete a registration form (including but not limited to their address, list of current prescription medication and their confirmation of ‘consenting to treatment’) then they can not be registered and treated as one of our patients.

 Patients may provide additional personal data to the clinic as their treatment plan develops further and/or they consent to onward referral to another private or NHS clinic to bring in diagnostic or other specialist opinion.

-Personal data may include: name, date of birth, gender, contact information, occupation, GP and prescription details, history of medical conditions and history of medical diagnostics/tests.
+Personal data may include: name, date of birth, gender identification, contact information, occupation, GP and prescription details, history of medical conditions and history of medical diagnostics/tests.

 The data includes information that would reveal the patients contact points (address, telephone, email address) and a limited summary of details pertaining to their medical conditions and reason/s for attending the clinical practitioner.
 We never keep a full set or complete copy of medical records as kept at a patient’s GP practice or hospital notes.

 Use of personal data may mean collecting, recording, organising, structuring, and storing that data, as well as similar operations performed on that data.

 The Data Protection Law in this country is:

 Under this Data Protection Law, patients consent to the use of their personal data by the clinic’s practitioners and reception staff for healthcare management purposes.